Log Me In

 Patriot Act, Confidentiality & Subpoenas

-Online courses for CE credits closely related to this topic:
+We offer four courses related to this topic:

 This clinical update provides a summary and an update of the Patriot Act of 2001 regarding the concern that the Act may force therapists to disclose clinical information while, at the same time, forbid them to inform their clients about the disclosure.
 This can create a very complicated situation, where therapists may act more like informers than psychotherapists.